schuchert/schuchert.github.io/_posts/2024-04-04-TheLegendsOfQigong.md

 through meditation and exercise the world over.

 This is a brief history, but I hope it illustrates the legendary development of Qigong in China.
 Be well!!

-{% include SoSMindMapLink %}

-# 2024 Class

-Same as 2022.

-# 2022 Class

-## Bound Butterfly - seated

-Props:

-* Strap
-* Pillow or block

-Setup:

-* Put a loop in your strap big enough to go around your back and reach to your feet, the heals of which are 4 fists away from your groin
-* Sit in butterfly
-* One at a time, grab a foot and put it into the strap
-* In a sitting position keeps your feet from sliding away

-Pose:

-* Butterfly, but with a strap around your waist

-## Supine (bound) Butterfly

-This is where the strap plays a bigger part.
-Also, in my experience, what worked sitting is too long for supine, but play with size of the loop.

-Setup:

-* Feet already bound
-* Lean back

-Tends to target inner thighs.

-## Prone (bound) Butterfly

-Now you are on your stomach.
-The strap keeps the feet from sliding, and the knees are nearly like side/box splits.

-Setup:

-* Back into a sitting position
-* Roll to a side and get your knees pushing out to the side
-* Elbows/chest to ground